RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-0-12-january-2021.md

 - crdb_coordinator
 - crdb_worker

-Once disabled, services will not be monitored and controlled by the supervisord.
+Once disabled, services are not monitored and controlled by the supervisord.

 {{< warning >}}
 This feature can cause unintended results if the cluster relies on the disabled services.
-Make sure you understand the impact of disabled services and test the system in a lab environment before you deploy in production.
+To make sure you understand the impact of disabled services, test the system in a lab environment before you deploy in production.
 {{< /warning >}}

 #### Support for multiple passwords